Tucson Fire Department

 Minimum Education Level & Type: Bachelor's Degree

-An equivalent combination of education and relevant experience that has equipped the applicant with the particular knowledge, skills, and abilities to successfully perform the duties of this position will be considered.
+An equivalent combination of education and relevant experience that has equipped the applicant with the particular knowledge, skills, and abilities to successfully perform the duties of this position may be considered.

 Applicants who meet the minimum qualifications will be evaluated on the education and work experience in their employment profile and the responses to their supplemental questions.
 The highest scoring applicants will then be invited to participate in an Oral Board interview.

-If you are in need of Americans with Disabilities Act-related accommodation during the testing process, please call 520-837-7008 at least 48 hours prior to the evaluation.
+If you are in need of Americans with Disabilities Act-related accommodation during the testing process, please call JoAnn Acosta 520-837-7008 at least 48 hours prior to the evaluation.

 To ensure accurate payroll information for tax purposes, the successful candidate will need to provide their original Social Security Card or original letter from the Social Security Administration with their social security number prior to beginning work with the City of Tucson.